Frequently Asked Questions

 Yes.
-From the start of the 2013-14 season, both Match of the Day and Match of the Day 2 will be available for live streaming on the BBC iPlayer.
-Under the terms of our contract with the Premier League, both shows will be made available from midnight on Monday (in practice, in the early hours of Tuesday morning).
+Match of the Day and Match of the Day 2 will be available for live streaming on the BBC iPlayer.
+Under the terms of our contract with the Premier League, Saturday's MOTD will be available from 7pm on the Sunday after it airs.

 Due to the terms of our contract with the Premier League, the repeat has to be off-air before 10.30am so a later slot on BBC One is not an option.